HPC Environment

 generate a list of channels.

-If you'd like to have both the Guix-HPC and Guix-Science channels
+If you'd like to have the Guix-Science channel without any proprietary

-without any proprietary software definition, you could use the
+software definition, you could use the following channels.scm file:

 (append